top of page

 Repeat and rephrase information.

-In addition to providing supplemental visuals, students with hearing loss may often need multiple opportunities to hear information.
+In addition to providing visuals, students with hearing loss may often need multiple opportunities to hear information.
 By providing repetition, the student gets another opportunity to hear words that may have been missed, as well as hear material explained in another way using different vocabulary and/or grammatical structures which may provide needed clarification.

 Check for understanding.

-• Ask the student what they heard.
+• Asking the student to repeat what they heard

-• Draw an illustration of the information.
+• Having the student draw an illustration of the information.

-Support hearing technology.
+Support hearing and assistive technology.

 Free poster of 9 classroom accommodations for children with hearing loss